See the Light (The Jeff Healey Band album)

 See the Light is the debut album by the Jeff Healey Band, released in 1988.
 It was No. 50 on the top 100 albums in Canada in 1989, and was the sixth best-selling Cancon album in Canada of 1989.
-In 1990 it was nominated for the Juno Award for "Album of the Year".
+In 1990, it was nominated for the Juno Award for "Album of the Year".

+Critical reception

+The Globe and Mail concluded that Healey's "performance is solid throughout, but his voice lacks the range, depth of tone and distinctiveness to leave a really strong impression."